howieliang/cvtui-ws/README.md

 ![Banner](/img/banner.png)

-# Welcome to the CHI 2025 Workshop on **Designing Tangible Interaction with State-of-the-Art Computer Vision**
+# CHI 2025 Workshop on Designing Tangible Interaction with State-of-the-Art Computer Vision

 The CHI 2025 Workshop on Designing Tangible Interaction with State-of-the-Art Computer Vision envisions a research agenda for extending the existing computer vision (CV) infrastructure for building tangible user interfaces (TUI).
 Recent advancements in CV have outpaced the capabilities of traditional image processing-based TUI toolkits like ReacTIVision.
 This has led to fragmented, bespoke solutions that hinder viability and sustainability in TUI development.
 Therefore, this workshop aims to take a co-creation approach to address six research goals, including promoting sustainable and viable practices, generating new interactions,  enabling context awareness, supporting exploratory uses, leveraging existing infrastructure, and fostering inter-disciplinarity.